PravinMuraliDharan/Data_Science/README.md

 # Data_Science
-This is the repository were all my data science project and documents are available in it.
+This is the repository were all my data science project and its documents are available in it.